ysyk2021/the-power-of-gratitude-techniques-for-cultivating-a-positive-mindset-through-reflection/src/chapter-5-1.md

-Chapter 10: Improving Mental Health and Well-being
+Improving Mental Health and Well-being
 ==================================================

 Practicing gratitude has a profound impact on our mental health and overall well-being.
 In this chapter, we will explore how incorporating gratitude techniques into our daily lives can enhance our mental well-being and contribute to a positive mindset.